warrenmwang/python_discord_bot/README.md

   - > haven't fixed the submodules dependency, so don't plan on stable diffusion working rn

 ## Future Plans
-- vector database for custom user data that didn't exist in original llm training set to query about
+- add more commands for vector db